Perimenopause is the two to twelve years before menopause. It can cause heavy periods, mood swings, insomnia, and night sweats.

 Natural progesterone or micronized progesterone is entirely different from the progestins used in birth control or conventional hormone replacement (HRT).
 It’s not a drug.
 It’s the beneficial hormone you used to make in your twenties and thirties.

 Progesterone has many benefits.

 - It makes periods lighter so progesterone can be used together with turmeric and other treatments to relieve the crazy heavy periods of perimenopause.
 For very heavy periods, a progesterone capsule such as Prometrium is preferable to a cream.
-(For a full discussion of heavy periods including the very important treatments of iron and stopping dairy, read Chapters 9 and 10 in Period Repair Manual and my blog post about heavy periods.)
+Also, see Natural treatment of heavy periods.

 - It relieves hot flashes—even on its own without estrogen.
 Progesterone works best in combination with magnesium and taurine.

 - It improves mood and sleep because progesterone soothes the GABA receptors in the brain.
 For mood, a progesterone capsule generally works better than a cream.